Q: Lucy, do you have a Scripture that speaks your heart and defines God’s purpose for your life?

 Q: What are the advantages to counseling via Skype?

 A: It’s convenient.
 Clients receive counseling in the comfort of their home.
 All they need is a computer, monitor and ideally a webcam, which most computers have nowadays.
 Skype to Skpe calls are also free.
 This is important in today’s tight economy.

 Q: What training do you have?

-A: I graduated from Western Seminary, Portand, Ore., with a diploma in pastoral care for women.
-In addition, I have taken courses from the National Association of Nouthetic Counselors (NANC) and am pursuing certification through the Association of Biblical Counselors.
+A: I am a certified biblical counselor through through the Association of Biblical Counselors.
+A graduate of Western Seminary, Portand, Ore., with a diploma in pastoral care for women, I also have completed courses from the National Association of Nouthetic Counselors (NANC).
 I am not a state-licensed counselor, however, and do not plan to be.
 See my Beliefs.

 Q: Why haven’t you sought state licensure?